-- Foreign nationals after you married or divorced Japanese nationals.
+- Foreign nationals after you married or divorced Japanese citizens.

-- Once if you change your jobs to different category or industry of work.
+- Once if you change your jobs to a different category or industry of work.

-- Or, if you are trying to start the business in Japan.
+- Or if you are trying to start a business in Japan.

 Note that it is also possible to change the Tourist Visa (temporary visitor visa) to another type of visa in Japan.
-For that instance, Certificate of Eligibility (CEO) should be issued within the validity of your temporary visitor visa.
-If CEO is not issued, it is not possible to change the temporary visitor visa to another type of visa except if you married to Japanese nationals.
+For that instance, a Certificate of Eligibility (CEO) should be issued within the validity of your temporary visitor visa.
+If the CEO is not issued, it is impossible to change the temporary visitor visa to another type of visa except if you are married to Japanese nationals.

-The foremost thing that you should understand that — all foreign nationals who are trying to change visa status in Japan should file the application for the change of your visa status at the nearest Immigration Office.
+The foremost thing that you should understand is that all foreign nationals trying to change their visa status in Japan should apply to change their visa status at the nearest Immigration Office.

 Find — Nearest Immigration Office

-Sometimes, if you file the application to change of status of residence just before your current visa expires, you will get the two months extension.
-In that period your application will be processed, and you will get the result.
+Sometimes, if you apply for a change of residence status just before your current visa expires, you will get a two-month extension.
+In that period, your application will be processed, and you will get the result.

 Process to Change Visa Status in Japan

 Find the nearest regional immigration office or immigration information center.
-It is better to get the documentation information in accordance to your circumstances.
-Immigration officer or the staff in the information center can guide you through the various additional documentation per your circumstances.
+It is better to get the documentation information per your circumstances.
+The immigration officer or the staff in the information center can guide you through the various additional documentation per your circumstances.

 For the required documents to change visa status in Japan, find the link given below.

-Accordance to the status that you are trying to change; application form for change of status of residence is different.
+According to the status, you are trying to change, the application form for change of residence status is different.

 You should submit the application package at the service counter at the regional immigration office.

-After two to four weeks of submitting the application for change of status, you will receive residence postcard of change of status in your mail.
+After two to four weeks of applying for the status change, you will receive a residence postcard of change of status in your mail.